monktastic/blog/pages/metaphysics/radical-forgiveness.md

 again the fear of going crazy, or of your world falling apart.

-The alternative on offer here is that the seeming consistency of the *world* is actually nothing more than consistency deep in the *mind*, but projected "outwards."
+The alternative on offer here is that the seeming consistency of the *world* is actually nothing more than the need for consistency deep in the *mind*, but projected "outwards."
 Your certainty about the future isn't the *result* of some actual consistency, but ultimately, the *cause* of it.

 You will not see this clearly until you are a fully awakened Buddha, but there may be some baby steps you can take in the mean time.